-Princess from The Powerpuff Girls is this and a spoiled brat.
+Princess is this and a spoiled brat taken Up to Eleven.
 She has a disturbing Lack of Empathy for a kindergarten-aged girl, throws temper tantrums to her "daddy" when she doesn't get her way and when someone says "no" to her, and doesn't hesitate to step on people to get what she wants, and then she wonders why she is never allowed to be a Powerpuff girl.

 Dick Hardly was an even bigger example.
 The guy starts off as a jerk and then turns into a monster.
 The guy tricks the girls into giving him Chemical X to create knockoff girls so he can make more money.
 When he was comfronted by the girls for his stunt, he swallows the Chemical X and turns into a monster, and then attempts to drain the chemincal x from the girls, while the professor is watching them die.
 He was the only villain on the show to die.

-Benson's kind of iffy, considering how incredibly stressed out he is.
-And let's face it, Mordecai and Rigby are pretty awful at their jobs.
-He does have some more Jerkass moments, but the biggest jerkass in the show is Muscle Man...
-And he took a level in kindness to Jerk with a Heart of Gold, leaving Rigby as the biggest jackass on the show.
+While they do have some more Jerkass moments, a bigger jerkass in the show is Muscle Man...
+But he took a level in kindness to Jerk with a Heart of Gold, leaving Rigby as one of the biggest jackasses on the show.

 Professor Pericles is even worse, he manipulates everyone else including Jones so he could serve the Niberu, including using slave labor and backstabbing his own gang for the treasure and murdering Hot Dog Water in cold blood

-Professor Professor on The Secret Show fills this trope through his childish behavior, his penchant for pulling practical jokes in times of danger, never actually testing his highly dangerous inventions, always leaving out crucial information until the moment, or, oft times, after it's needed, and sending the agents out on random missions.
+The Secret Show: Professor Professor fills this trope through his childish behavior, his penchant for pulling practical jokes in times of danger, never actually testing his highly dangerous inventions, always leaving out crucial information until the moment, or, oft times, after it's needed, and sending the agents out on random missions.
 The worst thing he's done is sent them to the "Bermuda Trapezoid" into a fight to the death which ended up with the agents almost being killed in a volcano, simply to get back the satellite that broadcasts his favorite show.
 However, he is such a fun character that it really doesn't end up mattering in the long run.

 Lisa: Bart, you would really ruin Mom and Dad's marriage just to get out of a little homework?
 Bart: Hey, hey!
 I would end all life on this planet if it would get me out of learning fractions.
 Lisa: Fractions aren't so hard.
 All you have to do is find a lowest common denominator.
 For example, one-half plus one-third is four— Bart: End...All...Life...On...This...Planet!